Quotations from Chairman Mao Tse-tung: Euro-American contexts

 Assessing its legacy in the French Maoist context, Alain Badiou concludes that "Mao's Little Red Book has been our guide, not, as fools say, in the sense of a dogmatic catechism, but on the contrary, so that we can clarify and invent new behaviors in all sorts of disparate situations that were unfamiliar to us."

 In the United States, Quotations was particularly popular among African American and Asian American radicals, who often viewed the text as a welcome departure from what they regarded as a typically Eurocentric body of theory.

-According to Bobby Seale, in 1967 he and Huey P. Newton obtained copies of Quotations from the Chinese Book Store in San Francisco to sell at University of California, Berkeley.
+According to Bobby Seale, in 1967 he and Huey P. Newton obtained copies of Quotations from the Chinese Book Store in San Francisco to sell at the University of California, Berkeley.
 With the proceeds, they purchased weapons to arm Black Panther Party members for self-defense against police brutality.

 The Revolutionary Action Movement modeled its Code of Cadres on the "Three Main Rules of Discipline" section of Quotations.

+In 1968, two American journalists published a collection of President Lyndon B. Johnson's quotes, Quotations from Chairman LBJ, in a satirical style modeled after the format of Chairman Mao's quotations.

+On the Danish rock band Kliché's debut album, Supertanker, the songs "Militskvinder" and "Masselinjen" drew on texts from the Quotations.